Kingfatehkhan786/Linux/Send file over s3/Readme.md

 ````
 mysqldump -u'user_name' -p'Password' DB_name | sed -e 's/DEFINER[ ]*=[ ]*[^*]*\*/\*/' | gzip | aws s3 cp - s3://kfklinux.com_.sql.gz
 ````

+##### go head and check your s3 bucket the data will be there without storing the files on server